Published at

 By showing the model what a good uncertain response looks like, you dramatically increase the chance it will handle real uncertain questions the same way.
 The pattern is learned from your examples, not just stated in the instruction.

-3. Lower the Temperature for Factual Tasks
+3. Use Prompt Constraints for Factual Tasks

 import Anthropic from '@anthropic-ai/sdk';